 Dealing with mental health issues in the workplace is hardly ever an easy task for employers.
-After all, mental health can be seen as a sensitive and difficult topic to talk about right?
+After all, mental health can be seen as a sensitive and difficult topic to talk.

 Concerns on tackling these issues can be down to managers not having had any training on supporting someone with mental health issues, or employers being scared of saying ‘the wrong thing’ and landing themselves in hot water (and potentially an Employment Tribunal).

-But ignoring the situation won’t solve it, and the reality is that there are some simple ways to deal with these issues as and when they arise.
+Ignoring the situation will not solve it, and the reality is that there are some simple ways to deal with these issues as and when they arise.

 Time to Change?

 What is the solution, and is now the time to change attitudes towards mental health?
 There are various campaigns that say that it is.

 You will no doubt of heard of the Heads Together campaign which is being supported by the Royal Family.
 During the campaign, Prince Harry opened up about his struggle with his own mental health following the death of his mother, Princess Diana.